Rosita Spencer-Churchill, Duchess of Marlborough: Family connections

 Rosita Marlborough is a maternal aunt and godmother of Sophie, Hereditary Princess of Liechtenstein, and maternal aunt of her sisters, Duchess Marie-Caroline, Duchess Helene, Duchess Elisabeth and Duchess Maria-Anna, who all are princesses of Bavaria.
 Her elder sister Princess Elisabeth (b.
 1940) is married to Prince Max, Duke in Bavaria, heir presumptive to the Headship of the Royal House of Bavaria and also heir presumptive to the Jacobite pretensions to the thrones of England, Scotland, Ireland, and France.
-Her elder brother is Swedish businessman Count Gustaf Douglas.
+Her elder brother was Swedish businessman Count Gustaf Douglas (1938–2023).